The Commercial Male — institutional male modeling archetypes from 1970 to 2025

 Preface

-It does not reward charisma, popularity, runway presence, or cultural noise.
+The Index does not reward charisma, popularity, runway presence, or cultural noise.
 It documents institutional participation—measurable placement within the highest commercial tier of global fashion and fragrance advertising—locked from January 1970 through December 2025.

 That alone makes it historically important.